risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-source.md

 + To alter columns in a source created with a schema registry, see [FORMAT and ENCODE options](sql-alter-source.md#format-and-encode-options).

-+ You cannot add a primary key column to a source or source in RisingWave.
-To modify the primary key of a source or source, you need to recreate the source.
++ You cannot add a primary key column to a source or table in RisingWave.
+To modify the primary key of a source or table, you need to recreate the table.

 + You cannot remove a column from a source in RisingWave.
 If you intend to remove a column from a source, you'll need to drop the source and create the source again.